 - Choose the price band of accommodation most suitable for you.

-- Return your completed Accommodation Application form as soon as possible but by 1 August.
+- Return your completed Accommodation Application form to the Accommodation Officer as soon as possible.

 - Rooms are allocated only once the College has received notification of a confirmed place from the Graduate Admissions Office, if the Accommodation Officer is in receipt of your accommodation application form and subject to availability.

 - Read the Allocation Policy below.

 - Accept your accommodation offer.

 - A Residential Agreement will be emailed to you.

 - Return a signed copy of your Residential Agreement to the Accommodation Office.

 Every effort is made to place students in their preferred rent band.
 We will consider all the information given on the application form including the student’s stated preferences and the rent applicable to their choice.